moikkasisu/the-artist/README.md

-# for a friend and aspiring artist: Simone Schroeder
+# for a friend and aspiring artist